FranzZemen/module-factory/ReadMe.md

 module-factory is a factory pattern that supports injecting factory objects dynamically from other modules.
 It finds use in projects that leverage plugins but don't want to statically install all or any plugins, for example.

-# Load a JSON resource
+# Inject a JSON resource

 ````
 // someFile.json